 For further information about any of the programs, contact the child’s case manager.

 Children who are under the guardianship of the minister are eligible to start preschool from their third birthday.

 Children and young people under the guardianship of the minister require a specific enrolment process which ensures the student is enrolled in a school suitable to their needs.

 The transition from primary school to high school is a critical time for all students, and students under guardianship are particularly at risk.

-Year 7 students under the guardianship of the minister are able to enrol and be accepted into any government secondary school of their choice in South Australia.
+Year 7 students in care are able to enrol and be accepted into any government secondary school of their choice in South Australia.